Introduction

 Problem

 According to the American Society of Plastic Surgeons (ASPS), the terms female breast hypertrophy or macromastia describe an increase in the volume and weight of breast tissue in excess of the normal proportion.
-This is usually symmetric, but on occasion can be unilateral, such as in a postmastectomy patient or in a patient with benign juvenile hypertrophy.
+This is usually symmetrical, but on occasion can be unilateral, such as in a postmastectomy patient or in a patient with benign juvenile hypertrophy.
 Excessive hypertrophy results in a disproportionate breast to body size.

 Etiology